National Defence Academy (India): Procedure for the selection of Cadets

 Applicants who join the Air Force through the flying branch also go through a test called Computerized Pilot Selection System or CPSS for short.

-Cadets who are accepted and successfully complete the program are sent to their respective training academies for one year of training before granting of commission: army cadets go to Indian Military Academy (IMA) at Dehradun, air force cadets to Air Force Academy (AFA) at Dundigal, Hyderabad, and naval cadets to Indian Naval Academy (INA) at Ezhimala, Kerala.
+Cadets who are accepted and complete the program are sent to their respective training academies for at least one year of training before granting of commission: army cadets go to Indian Military Academy (IMA) at Dehradun, air force cadets to Air Force Academy (AFA) at Dundigal, Hyderabad, and naval cadets to Indian Naval Academy (INA) at Ezhimala, Kerala.

-Squadrons and Battalions
+Battalions and Squadrons

 A cadet is allotted to one of the 18 Squadrons.